dreamingOfSoy/js-calculator/README.md

 I mapped out the logic on my own, and coded this from scratch.
 I was very happy when I realised I'd retained a lot of previous knowledge and was able to apply it here.

-I took the time to refactor my code, making it as DRY as possible, this practicing good coding habbits.
+I took the time to refactor my code, making it as DRY as possible, this practicing good coding habits.
 One thing I did learn, however, is that refactoring less code, more often, is much better than more code, less often.

 Overall, I'm please with this calculator.
-You can fiddle with him here: https://calcpal.netlify.app
+You can fiddle with him [HERE](https://calcpal.netlify.app).